Joe Burrow once made his Ohio town believe. Now he’s got Cincinnati dreaming.

 Columbus, Ohio

 They anchored green and gold balloons to the ground before the team buses passed, and residents lined the street and waved as Athens High traveled northwest to Ohio Stadium.
 It was 2014, Burrow’s senior year.
-Athens High had averaged 57 points in its first 14 games, fulfilling Burrow’s prophecy and going undefeated with a quarterback whose tranquil lethality was, according to one opposing coach, “almost disturbing.”
+Athens High averaged 57 points in its first 14 games, fulfilling Burrow’s prophecy and going undefeated with a quarterback whose tranquil lethality was, according to one opposing coach, “almost disturbing.”

 But not if he was yours, and it was as if Burrow’s demeanor had been designed specifically for the needs of his surroundings.
 The last big strip mine shut down in 2002.
 Almost a thousand people were out of work.
 Two years later, flooding caused the county to be declared a federal disaster area three times.
 In 2010, a tornado tore up the football field.